emacs-compat/compat/README.md

 newest version on CentOS 7.
 It is intended to preserve compatibility for at least as the Centos 7 reaches [EOL], 2024.

+If you are developing a package with compat.el in mind, consider loading `compat-help` (on your system, not in a package) to get relevant notes inserted into the help buffers of functions that are implemented or advised in compat.el.

 Installation
 ------------